coffee-cup/krill/README.md

 ### If then else

 You can define an if statement with the `if condition then trueBlock else elseBlock` syntax.
-For example,
+For example, these are all equivalent.

 ```
+if yes then "yes!" else "no."

-if x == 2 then "its two!" else {
+if yes then {
-  "its not two."
+  "yes!"
+} else {
+  "no."
 }

+if yes then "yes!" else {
+  "no."
+}

+if yes then {
+  "yes!"
+} else "no."
 ```

 ### Lists